Are you a small business owner with a blog? Is the blog successful? If it’s not, I might have a hunch why…

 - Do you want to increase sales or generate leads?

-- Do you want to attract prospects in an area outside of your local area?
+- Do you want to attract prospects from outside of your local area?
 Do you want to attract clients from overseas?

 - Do you want to educate prospects and customers on what you do?

-- Do you want to update your customers about what’s going on with your business?
+- Do you want to update your customers on what’s going on with your business?

 - Do you want to build a brand?

 Keep in mind that you can have two or three objectives, but any more than that and your blog will be unfocused.